 It is important that an attorney is equally adept at dealing with insurance companies and negotiating settlements as it is that he be ready, willing and able to take your case to trial and convince a jury to align their decision with his evaluation.
 The ultimate goal is that a jury agrees that your version is correct, that your injuries are real and your evaluation is well grounded in reality.

-Michael Bouldin, one of the most talented Northern Kentucky Car Accident Lawyers, has been protecting the rights of injured persons since 1994.
+Michael Bouldin, one of the top Northern Kentucky Auto Accident Lawyers, has been protecting the rights of injured persons since 1994.
 Through law school he worked at a very large insurance company, learning their secrets and how they make money.
 His firm employs professionals who concentrate on accidents and injuries and protect the rights of clients.
 He utilizes that information every day to maximize financial recovery for his clients.

-Appointments are generally free and recovery is based as percentage of recovery.
-This is a contingency fee agreement (COURT COSTS AND CASE EXPENSES WILL BE THE RESPONSIBILITY OF THE CLIENT) and is the most common practice in hiring an attorney in a personal injury - car accident case.
+Appointments are generally free and recover is based as percentage of recovery.
+This is a contingency fee agreement (COURT COSTS AND CASE EXPENSES WILL BE THE RESPONSIBILITY OF THE CLIENT) and is the most common practice in hiring an attorney in a personal injury - auto accident case.

 Our office is conveniently located in downtown Covington.
 Our staff consists of one attorney, a paralegal/law clerk and a secretary.
 We deal with people in a comfortable environment that ensures individual attention.

 Call today 859 581 MIKE (6453) today for a FREE Consultation or to schedule an appointment.